 The team of neurologists and other medical researchers were amazed to discover that EM exposure actually improved memory and reduced the plaques associated with Alzheimer’s.

-The press release issued by USF caused a flurry of reportage by dozens of newspapers and online publications summarizing the findings.
-Some of the juicier ones:
+The press release issued by USF caused a flurry of reportage by dozens of newspapers and online publications summarizing Alzheimer’s disease research.

 - The Kansas City Star: “Hope for Those with Alzheimer’s and Those Who Fear That Future.”
 The reporter’s first sentence: “I need to use my cell phone more frequently and get all of my relatives and friends to do the same.”
 Sure, and maybe sticking your head in a microwave oven might improve your golf score too.